 The Hidden Cost of Masking at Work

 Masking is the adaptation work autistic people perform inside an environment built for other brains.
 It is invisible, continuous, and depleting.
-For companies it is also the most expensive form of inclusion failure, because its cost does not appear on any account but in burnout, sick leave, and resignations.
+When companies provide no structural adjustments, masking becomes the most expensive form of inclusion failure.
+The cost does not appear on any account but in absences, extended sick leave, knowledge loss, and potential departure.

 This article is part of a pillar article for HR and D&I and focuses on the economic and neurological mechanism of masking cost.